Examining the Impact of Provenance-Enabled Media on Trust and Accuracy Perceptions: Introduction

 First, we examined how introducing provenance information changes participants' credibility perceptions of media content. \add{Credibility is a multi-faceted construct comprising subjective and objective measurements \cite{bhuiyan2020experts, hilligoss2008developing}.
 Because its dimensions are too complex to fully capture in one study without inducing significant participant fatigue, we operationalize it in our study using two measurements: trust and perceived accuracy of a claim.
 We characterize \textbf{Trust} as a self-reported measure of the degree to which a particular piece of media offers reliable information \cite{heuer2018trust, pennycook2019fighting, epstein2020distrusted}, and perceived accuracy of a claim, or simply \textbf{Perceived Accuracy}, as the extent to which a participant agrees with the claim associated with a particular piece of media \cite{clayton2020real, kirchner2020countering, jahanbakhsh2021nudges, berry2018believability, riggio1987social}.
 Given these two dimensions, we ask the following question:}

 \begin{itemize} \item \textbf{RQ.1}: Is there a significant difference in trust and perceived accuracy before and after interaction with a provenance-enabled feed? \end{itemize}

 \add{In addition to knowing \textit{whether} users' perceptions shifted, we want to identify the \textit{direction} of shift---towards or away from ground truth---to determine the efficacy of provenance in combating visual misinformation.
 Prior work has found interventions that reduce belief in both true and false information and are thus unhelpful overall \cite{dias2020emphasizing, lee2023priming}.
-We measure the correction of one's perceived accuracy of a claim, or simply \textbf{Correction}, as how much closer one's perception of accuracy for a claim moves towards the ground truth of that claim after an intervention~\cite{brashier2021timing, pennycook2018prior}.} Thus, we ask:
+We measure the correction of one's perceived accuracy of a claim, or simply \textbf{Correction}, as how much closer one's perception of accuracy for a claim moves towards the ground truth of that claim after an intervention~\cite{brashier2021timing, pennycook2018prior}.} In the spirit of this, we ask: